dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 It's still dangerous to expose C code directly, so here's how we can proceed:

 * Write a CKChuckNorris class.
-(It's a convention to prefix all the classes in a pod library by the initials of the projects)
+(It's a convention to prefix all the classes in a pod library with the initials of the projects)
 * Write a CKChuckNorris+Private category to hide the C code from the consumers of the CKChuckNorris class.

 ```Objective-C